uttkarshparmar50/PONG-AND-SNAKE-GAME./README.md

-# PONG-game
+# PONG AND SNAKE GAME
-It's an old pong game.
+It's an old pong and snake game through pygame.